 As well as competitors our members also organise and/or marshal at a very diverse range of motorsport events; and it’s not only motorsport!
 In the past we’ve done the timing for Husky Dog racing and our rally timing equipment is quite often used on triathlons.

 If you have a specific type of motorsport you’d like to be involved in then come and talk to us.
-Through our affiliation to the governing body of motorsport – the Motorsports Association (MSA) – I’m sure we can help you.
+Through our affiliation to the governing body of motorsport – Motorsport UK – I’m sure we can help you.

 (Auto-tests & Motor Gymkhanas)

 This is grass routes Motorsport and ideal for a low budget.
 You can use any car with absolutely no modifications (may be best to take the shopping home first).
 Many clubs run these as fun Summer events.
 Generally held in a field or car park.
 Motor Gymkhana’s test your knowledge and skill with some very precise manoeuvres.
 Auto-tests follow a route around traffic cones and are generally timed with a stopwatch.

 AutoSolos in the UK are based around the principles of autotesting, the main differences being that the tests are run only in a forward direction only and are usually slightly faster and more open & larger than traditional Autotests, the courses are laid out to run in one direction, its common for more than 1 car to be on the course at the same time.